-Net sales were \$14.2 million for the three months ended September 30, 2013 compared with \$9.3 million for the comparable period a year ago, an increase of \$4.8 million, or 52%.
-Hong Kong net sales increased \$4.5 million, or 67%, over the comparable period a year ago.
-The increase can be attributable to the year-long marketing campaign and in-market activities designed to reward our members with additional cash bonuses, prizes and advancement in our international recognition program, which we refer to as the Supreme Bonus program.
-A similar incentive program during the prior year ended in June.
-During the current year quarter we also introduced a price increase on our Alura by NHT GlobalTM product in Hong Kong, Russia and North America, which may have pulled forward orders that would have taken place after the quarter ended.
+Net sales were \$23.2 million for the three months ended March 31, 2014 compared with \$8.7 million for the comparable period a year ago, an increase of \$14.5 million, or 168%.
+Hong Kong net sales increased \$14.4 million, or 237%, over the comparable period a year ago.
+The year-long marketing campaign that commenced at the beginning of 2013 to reward our members with additional cash bonuses, prizes and advancement in our international recognition program, which we refer to as the Supreme Bonus program, was continued for 2014, and the resulting sales momentum gained from this program during the latter part of 2013 continued during the first quarter of 2014.